polystat/py2eo/README.md

 1. The import system is partially supported -- possible, but not yet finished

 ## Python syntax and tests coverage

+For the parser and transpiler modules there are unit tests, located in `parser/src/test/scala/org/polystat/py2eo/parser/` and `transpiler/src/test/scala/org/polystat/py2eo/transpiler/` respectively.

+> You can see this in the CI.
+Go to Actions → Java CI.
+Select any workflow run, go to test job and checkout the Build with Maven step.

 We have [handwritten tests](https://github.com/polystat/py2eo/tree/master/transpiler/src/test/resources/org/polystat/py2eo/transpiler) that are divided into groups by type: functional (also divided into groups by constructs in accordance with the language specification), integration tests (tests for the polystat analyzer), "negative" tests, etc.